-The four wheel driving at Harvey is great fun in the dry, and much more challenging in the wet.
-It is very similar to the Mundaring Powerlines Tracks and Dwellingup with many steep hill climbs and lots of mud in winter!
-The four wheel driving starts just out of Brunswick Junction.
-Much of the 4x4 can be done by a fairly stock car, with the harder bits and pieces being optional.
+Brunswick 4WD Tracks are a lot of fun in the dry, and considerably more challenging in the wet.
+It is very similar to the Mundaring Powerlines Tracks and Dwellingup with many steep hill climbs and lots of mud after heavy rainfall!
+The 4WDing starts just out of Brunswick Junction.
+Much of the 4WD Tracks can be done by a fairly stock car, with the harder bits and pieces being optional.
 In fact, if you wanted to camp in the area you could probably do it in a two wheel drive car (in the summer only!).
 There are some amazing places to stop and take photos, as well as a number of secluded camp sites for those who want a cheap weekend away with a bit of peace and quiet!

-The main tracks that people refer to at Harvey actually start near Brunswick Junction.
-They go around in a big loop near Harvey.
+The main tracks that people refer to start near Brunswick Junction.
 To get to Brunswick Junction from Perth, you simply head south on the Kwinana Freeway.
 With the new Forrest Highway, which extends the Kwinana Freeway right down to Bunbury the trip is much shorter.
 We made it down to Brunswick Junction in about an hour and a half, and the highway is smooth and fairly straight.
 You turn off left at Clifton Road off Forrest Highway which takes you into the middle of Brunswick Junction.

 Beela Road is the next road that you need to find, which is located in the middle of town heading east, and there is a plastic cow which makes it quite obvious.
 Cross over the railway line, and head along the road, then take your second left after the gravel starts (Flynn road) which crosses over the railway tracks.
 Flynn road is signposted, and the railway tracks should be very obvious as.
 You follow Flynn Road over a bridge, and turn on the first right, which is where you should let your tyres down.
 500 metres down the road there is a mud puddle on the right and then a few hill climbs on the left.
 There are a number of mud holes on top of the hill climbs, and bobs hill is marked with several tyres at the bottom

-Bob’s hill is incredibly difficult, and only those with a fair amount of experience and a number of 4x4 Accessories should attempt it.
-There are massive rocks which will do a lot of damage to your panels if you are not sure of what to do.
+Bob’s hill a notorious hill climb, and only those with serious panel protection, big tyres and lockers should attempt it.
+There are massive rocks which will do a lot of damage to your panels if you land in the wrong place.
 We had several vehicles with 35 inch tyres and big lifts trying the hill, without much luck.
 Of course being more conservative we tried not to damage any panels (and still managed to dent a door and rear bumper in!), and none of us had Rock Sliders.
-To make it up without any damage to your car you really need large tyres, full bar work and a difflock or two.

-If you are doing any serious four wheel driving, I can’t stress the importance of bringing spare parts and plenty of tools.
+If you are doing any serious 4WDing, I can’t stress the importance of bringing spare parts and plenty of tools.
 It’s not unlikely that something will break, and it pays to be prepared.
-We had overheating issues, alternator issues, wheel stud issues and radiator issues, but together with a lot of tools and parts we managed to get home safely and have a great time.
+We had overheating issues, alternator problems, wheel nuts coming looseand radiator issues, but together with a lot of tools and parts we managed to get home safely and have a great time.